Locomotive Descriptions and Phases - EMD SD38, SD39, SD40, SD45

-While only a few dozen each of the SD38 and SD39 were sold, the SD40 and SD45 both sold more than 1,200 locomotives, marking the first time that EMD's SD series out-sold their GP counterparts.
+While only a few dozen each of the SD38 and SD39 were sold, the SD40 and SD45 both sold more than 1,200 locomotives, marking the first time EMD's SD series outsold their GP counterparts.
 The SD45 also marked the end of EMD's horsepower race of the 1960s, with the comparative reliability and versatility of the 3,000-horsepower SD40 paving the way for the hugely successful SD40-2.
-While (despite popular myth) the SD45 was no less fuel-efficient than the SD40 on a per-horsepower basis, the 20% increase in horsepower and fuel consumption came with neither an increase in fuel capacity nor in tractive effort at low speeds (where weight/adhesion was the limiting factor).
+Despite popular myth, the SD45 was no less fuel-efficient than the SD40 on a per-horsepower basis, but the 20% increase in horsepower and fuel consumption came with neither an increase in fuel capacity nor in low-speed tractive effort (where weight/adhesion was the limiting factor).

 In 1972, EMD introduced an updated "Dash-2" series, replacing the SD38, SD40 and SD45 with the SD38-2, SD40-2 and SD45-2 respectively.
 An SD39-2 was apparently cataloged but never built.